rilesleroy/jass/README.md

 # JASS - Just, Alright Stack System

 JASS is a simple stack based language designed for very basic conatenation based automation.

-I built JASS as a debug tool and to help with automating the testing of games but its also been usful in building other GUI applications.
+JASS was as a debug tool and to help with automating the testing of games but its also been usful in building other GUI applications.

-I use JASS to allow me to maniulation the runtime state of a host program using commands that the host program provides.
+JASS used to allow for the maniulation of runtime state in an odin applications using commands that the host program provides.